 Then you probable will never know what lens I used, But the time and date are valid (unless the camera make says Sony).

-Otherwise most of the info is somewhat correct.
+Otherwise most of the EXIF info is correct.

 My Photography History:

-2009 The good macro lens broke!
+2009-2014 The SP 90 macro lens broke!
 All that was left were the kit zoom lenses and the 20-40 year old manual focus lenses.
-I had to develop some technique to allow me to get decent macro photos shooting with 30 year old lenses!
 For years I shot almost exclusively with the manual focus 30 year old Tamron Adaptall SP 35-80mm f/2.8-3.8 with a doubler.
 It wasn't perfect...but it wasn't that bad either.
-Plus, I had an excuse when my photos didn't turn out right!

 2014!
 I finally have the lens of my dreams.
-It is a Tamron SP AF 180mm f/3.5 1:1 macro lens!
-It's a little heavy, but it gets you close!
-It has renewed my faith in AF macro shooting!
+It is a Tamron SP 180mm f/3.5 1:1 macro lens!
+It's a little heavy, and far from silent.
+But it is really fun to use!

 2015!
-An embarrassment of riches!
-Now I have a Canon EF-s 60mm AF, USM 1:1 macro lens.
+Now I also have a Canon EF-s 60mm AF, USM 1:1 macro lens.
 (I wanted something I could use in confined spaces).

 So I shot macro's for 5 years without a macro lens, without AF, without sophisticated flashes or lighting.
 But then, lots of people here have done a lot more with a lot less.
 I have played with tubes, diopters, reversed lenses, teleconverters, and ultimate image stabilization.
 Yes, though it is rare, I do use a tripod once in a while.
 I still enjoy macro photography.
 Arthropods and other flora and fauna as well.